 Do you remember the photo with Thai people posing with French log Alp cabins in a pine forest?
 It is here.
-This pine forest reserve has a 50-year history and it is mainly used as a retreat area for fresh and cool air.
-The more or less stylish cabins that come in different designs normally requires very early bookings.
-Especially for weekends or national holidays.
+This pine forest reserve has a 50-year history, and it is mainly used as a retreat area for fresh and cool air.
+The more or less stylish cabins that come in different designs usually require very early bookings, especially for weekends or national holidays.
 But you can go camping in Doi Bo Luang as well.
-It is inexpensive and very rewarding.
+It is inexpensive and gratifying.

 Remember, you need to show vaccination proof at the entrance/check-in and ID card/passport.
-A light jacket is recommended and will be useful in the evening and early morning.
+A light jacket is recommended and will be helpful in the evening and early morning.

 There is also a small coffee shop open from 8 am to 5 pm just by the park entrance.

 One of the administration staff asked politely how our sleep was.
 If it was cold or not?
 He also mentioned the ghost of the Pine forest.
-He had never met the ghost but many people did.
-We did not meet any as far as we know.
+He had never met the ghost, but many people did.
+We did not encounter any, as far as we know.

 This area is popular year-round.
 The weather is pleasant most of the time.
 People that like mist enjoy the rainy season.
-However, be aware that branches can fall on the tent under windy circumstances.
+Nevertheless, branches can fall on the tent during windy circumstances.
 The cold season is dry and fresh.
 It went down to around 12 degrees centigrades when we were there.
 The cold season between November and February is the Thai high season.

 The place is a major Instagram hotspot.
 Take photos of acorns and wooden cabins in the mist—something very exotic for Thailand.
 The park itself is more of a monoculture with tall what they say “Mediterranean” pine trees, but there are sounds from nature, birds and so on.